ishinbrot/LambdasandStreamsSolution/Readme.md

 ```
 You may alternatively use the built-in compilier in your specific IDE

-## Overview: Introducing Java Stream Grouping functionality
+## Overview: Introducing Java Stream Grouping and Count functionality

 Every student now has an associated major with them.
 We would like to create a map that describes a relation of a students major to a list of the respective students.
 Java stream allows us to easily group matching elements in a list, as well as construct a new hashmap.
 This can be done using 1 line. <br/>

-For the second step of the excercise we need to print out all of the Jon's for each associated major.
-You will need to iterate through the new hashmap and filter out all the students with the first name Jon.
+For the second step of the excercise we want to print out the total number of Jon's for each major.
+This will be done using Java stream count.
+For the last step of the excercise you will need to iterate through the new hashmap and print out the first instance of Jon for each major.
 We want to print out the students full name, and their associated major, only if they exist.
 If they do not exist then we will not print anything out for each respective major

 Print out the students with the first name Jon.
 Not all of the majors have students with the first name Jon <br/>